jjaffeux/sidestep/README.md

 ## Usage

-You should now have access to a new rake task command :
+You should now have access to a new rake task command':

     rake sidestep[MyController]

-You can also provide params to your controller (not available for android atm) :
+You can also provide params to your controller (not available for android atm):

     rake sidestep[MyController] id=5